Toggle Menu

 Attendant: See what?

 Lawrence: That’s her face.
 Right there.
-Debbie’s Waffle stuffed burrito.
-She didn’t go down that road.
-She tried to go back.
+Debbie’s Waffle Stuffed Burrito.

-Mechanic: A lot of people like burritoooooo…..k.
-I should shut up
+Mechanic: Eh.
+A lot of people like burritoooooo….. ‘kay.
+I should shut up.

 Lawrence: No, you’re right.
 A lot of people like burritos.
 But I loved this one.
 And she’s gone.
 For a second there I thought there was really a chance we could be together again.

-Lawrence: Que surah, surah.
-Could I have a moment alone fella’s?
+Lawrence: Que sera, sera.
+Could I have a moment alone fellas?

 Attendant: Of course.
 Mac?

 Attendant: Poor guy.
 I can’t imagine what he’s feeling.
-The thoughts that have to be going through his head.
+The thoughts that have to be going through his head right now.

-Attendant: I wonder what it feels like.
-To miss the physical plane, the people you left behind.
-I think I remember things about the physical plane.
-Real basic things.
-Telephones, TVs, chinese restaurants, but I don’t remember me.
+Attendant: I wonder what it feels like, Mac.
+To miss the Physical Plane, the people you left behind.
+I remember things about the Physical Plane.
+Real general things.
+Telephones, TVs, wars, placemats at Chinese restaurants, but I- I don’t remember me.

 Mechanic: Just the same stuff I told you before, Tendy.
 You showed up.
 Got out of the car.
 Walked past me like I wasn’t even there.
 Dead silent.
 You went inside.
-I started prepping your car for the journey and when I went to tell you it was ready you were already standing behind the counter.
-The old attendant had slipped out the back and took the car meant for you.
+I started prepping your vehicle for the journey and when I went to tell you it was ready, you were already standing behind the counter.
+The old Attendant had slipped out the back and took the car meant for you.
 I guess he was finally ready to hit the road.
-The funny thing is, I never got….
+The funny thing is, I never got-

 Attendant: Mac, come here, look at this.